jason-fox/fox.jason.translate.xliff/README.md

 1. Open a [DeepL API](https://www.deepl.com/pro.html#developer) **developers** account.
 Note that not all accounts offer access to the DeepL API.
 It is **essential** that the account type includes REST API access.
 2. Fill out the application details and add a credit card.
-Access is free for the first 30 days.
+No payments are required for the first 30 days.
+You can cancel the card and still maintain free access for the trial period.
 3. Read the [documentation](https://www.deepl.com/docs-api.html), where you will find instructions on enabling the API and detailed descriptions of its features.